 The Pursuit DC 325’s hull is hand laminated using a vinylester resin barrier coat that allows the builder to give the boat a 5-year anti-blister warranty.
 The hull's structural system is a infused fiberglass grid with a molded-in finish and a bilge water management system, which includes a forward compartment with its own automatic bilge pump.

-Thru-hull fittings below the waterline are bronze, and are chrome over bronze above a 7-degree heel line.
+below the waterline are bronze, and are chrome over bronze above a 7-degree heel line.

-The cockpit deck and liner is one piece and is joined with mechanical fastenings to the hull.
+deck and liner is one piece and is joined with mechanical fastenings to the hull.
 316 stainless steel hardware is used throughout the boat for fittings of all types.
 Note that there is an important difference between 316 stainless and other grades of stainless used on boats.
 (316 is the most corrosion-resistant.)

 The consoles have both molded liners and decks.
 The hardtop is fiberglass.

-The transom that holds the 300-hp twin engines has a patented reinforcing grid and is made with 5-ply resin infused composite.
+that holds the 300-hp twin engines has a patented reinforcing grid and is made with 5-ply resin infused composite.

-The fuel system has been carefully engineered and it is here that Pursuit obviously goes the extra mile to make sure problems don't develop -- even after many years of operation.
+has been carefully engineered and it is here that Pursuit obviously goes the extra mile to make sure problems don't develop -- even after many years of operation.
 The twin fuel tanks are EPA-compliant lined, Rotomolded, with engine pick-ups, shut-off valves, and a digital level indicator.
 The company says that its fuel lines are "custom built" with mechanically-crimped fittings.
 It is important to note that this boat does not use aluminum tanks which can be problematical under certain conditions.

 If gelcoat and varnished surfaces are unblemished, if joints at the edges of fiberglass and wooden components come together tightly, if spaces around locker doors and hatch lids are uniform, and if latched doors don’t wiggle or squeak while underway, it’s assumed that other details -- those that aren’t readily seen in the finished boat -- are similarly tended to.